DianaOlympos/ken/README.md

 ken
 =====

-An OTP library
+Float to string conversion in erlang for f32 and f16 using Ryu

 Build
 -----

-    $ rebar3 compile
+    rebar3 compile